-Microsoft rolls KB4499147 patch update that attempt to solve several impending issues such as- Kerberos sign-in, ScrollLeft, BranchCache etc. Moreover, it contains a series of fixes that make your OS a bit more effective while updating windows 10 1709 to Build 16299.1182.
+Microsoft rolls the KB4499147 patch update that attempts to solve several impending issues such as- Kerberos sign-in, ScrollLeft, BranchCache, etc. Moreover, it contains a series of fixes that make your OS a bit more effective while updating windows 10 1709 to Build 16299.1182.

-Here, we depict the general improvements and changes that appear on KB4499147 cumulative update.
+Here, we depict the general improvements and changes that appear on the KB4499147 cumulative update.
 In addition to this, there is one known issue as well i.e. Error 0xC00000A5.
-This patch will auto-appear on Windows Update section however, you can also download its .msi file manually from Microsoft Update catalogue.
+This patch will auto-appear on the Windows Update section however, you can also download its .msi file manually from Microsoft Update catalog.

 General Changes and Improvements

 Let’s see the salient features and key changes of this cumulative update-

 - Attempts to solve the issue which creates a non-ending loop b/w Internet Explorer 11 and Microsoft Edge.

 - Updates wininet.dll so as to prevent File Transfer Protocol i.e. FTP control sessions re-creating themselves.

 - Works upon the Japanese short date format bug where date separator doesn’t appear correctly.

 - Improves the time zone information for Morocco and the Palestinian Authority.

 - Resolves the bug in which Windows try to renew Azure Active Directory (AAD) token certificates even if there is no internet connection available.
 This bug arises while AAD authentication and might slow down the app’s overall efficiency.